 How is Workers’ Compensation Different from a Personal Injury Lawsuit?

-If the shopper can establish that the store negligently caused his injuries, a wide range of possible compensation may be available to him.
-But, he will have to prove each harm that he suffered and its monetary value.
-The personal injury case may take months, or even years, to resolve.
-During that time, the injured shopper may receive little or no compensation.
+If an injured party can establish that the defendant was negligent, a wide range of possible compensation may be available.
+But, the injured party will have to prove each harm suffered and its monetary value.
+The personal injury case may take months, or even years to resolve.
+During that time, the injured party may receive little to no compensation.

-However, if the injured party is a store employee who was stocking shelves at the time he slipped and fell, Ohio workers’ compensation law applies.
-That means no personal injury lawsuit, and no need to prove negligence.
-The process is streamlined, and a decision as to whether to approve or deny the claim must be reached within 28 days of submission.
+However, if the injured party suffers an injury at work then Ohio workers’ compensation law applies.
+That means no personal injury lawsuit and no need to prove negligence.
+The process is streamlined, and there are deadlines within which the employer or the Bureau of Workers’ Compensation must make a decision.

 Why Hire a Workers Compensation Lawyer?

-The workers’ compensation process is designed to be worker-friendly, so it may not be immediately obvious why a person who has sustained a serious work injury would want to hire an attorney.
+The workers’ compensation process is extremely complex.
 Some of the problems you may encounter in a workers’ compensation case include: